Leslie Ferrar

 She has served as a director of Duchy Originals and a trustee of the National Eczema Society.

 Leslie Ferrar is the granddaughter of the author Bruce Marshall and Dr. William Ferrar (D.Sc.) former principal of Hertford College, Oxford.
-She was educated at Woldingham School and Durham University where she graduated in Chemistry.
+She was educated at Woldingham School and St Mary's College, Durham where she graduated in Chemistry.
 In 1996 she attended Harvard Business School's Program for Management Development.

 She joined KPMG in 1976, becoming a partner in 1988.
 Prior to joining the Prince of Wales office in January 2005, she ran the International Expatriates Services group at KPMG as Executive Tax Partner.

 She was appointed Commander of the Royal Victorian Order (CVO) in the 2012 Birthday Honours.

 She married her longtime partner, David Unwin at the Lady Chapel, Westminster Cathedral on 10 June 2011.